brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 Similarly, it's useful to track traction outcomes, but you don't usually want to use them to manage by outcome.
 That's because traction metrics make an assumption that one specific feature is what really matters, but it may turn out that customers don't care about that feature, or that feature isn't tied to their overall success.
 If you assign a product team a traction metric as the outcome to achieve, then their hands are tied: they end up obsessing over a specific feature that may ultimately have no impact on the customer or business outcomes we care about.
 There are some exceptions where traction metrics are useful: e.g., for a junior product manager, improving a traction metric can be a good way to learn and ramp up; also, for a highly mature, proven product, where you know with very high confidence that the traction metric is tied to customer outcomes, focusing on that metric can be worthwhile.

 For the majority of product teams, you are better off focusing on product outcomes.
-These tend to be leading indicators and they are outcomes the product team has some direct control over.
+These tend to be leading indicators, and they are outcomes the product team has some direct control over.
 Moreover, there is enough flexibility across the product where the team can explore and find the right things to focus on to affect those product metrics, rather than being tied to any one specific feature as with traction metrics.

 ## Start with learning goals, then move on to performance (SMART) goals